Yes and No: Can a Narcissist Be a Good Person

 So, what does it mean to be a “good person”

 Being a good person is more than just avoiding bad behavior.
-It’s about treating others with respect, showing compassion, and acting in ways that benefit both yourself and those around you.
+It’s about treating others with respect, showing compassion, and acting in ways that benefit yourself and those around you.

 A good person recognizes the value of others, makes an effort to understand their feelings, and works toward fairness and integrity.